Up to 60% off sofas & mattresses — limited‑time deals.

 Can a loveseat work as the main living room seat?

-Yes, but mainly for one- or two-person households with modest lounging needs.
-In a main family room, a loveseat often feels undersized unless it is paired with chairs or another seating piece.
+Yes, especially for one- or two-person households with modest lounging needs.
+In a main family room, though, it often feels undersized unless it is paired with chairs or another seating piece.

 FAQs